OscarDiazMunar/TheMovieApp/README.md

 # TheMovieApp

-PokeApp is a modern Android application built using **Clean Architecture**, following best practices to ensure maintainability, scalability, and testability.
+TheMovieApp is a modern Android application built using **Clean Architecture**, following best practices to ensure maintainability, scalability, and testability.
 The app fetches TheMovieDB data from an API, supports pagination, uses image loading.

 ## 📂 Project Structure